b5g-ex/setup_ping_pong_pi/README.md

       optional: true
 ```

-- Installs needs WAN access, so we need to give the WAN accesible static IP, router's and name server's IP.
+- Installs needs WAN access, so we need to give the WAN accessible static IP, router's and name server's IP.
 - ex. ping's IP is '192.168.0.101', pong's IP is '192.168.0.102'

 ### setup targets